mlco2/codecarbon/docs/edit/usage.rst

 It will create a experiment_id on the default project and save it to ``codecarbon.config``

-Then you could tell Code Carbon to monitor your machine :
+Then you could tell CodeCarbon to monitor your machine :

 .. code-block:: console